ArgyKokk/Active_Filters/README.md

 # Active_Filters
 Design of four different analog filters with different specifications each.
-Low Pass filter, Band Pass filter, Band Elimination filter , High Pass filter All filters were designed in MATLAB and implemented on Multisim.<br>
+Low Pass filter, Band Pass filter, Band Elimination filter , High Pass filter All filters were designed in MATLAB and implemented in Multisim.<br>
 course: Design of active filters, AUTH, 2020

 ## Low Pass filter